Siege of Port Arthur: Battle of 203 Meter Hill

 Nogi directed the first infantry assault against the hill on September 20, but found its fortifications impenetrable to Japanese artillery and was forced to retreat by September 22 with over 2500 casualties.
-He then resumed his attempts to break through the fortifications at Port Arthur in other locations, cumulating in a six-day general assault at the end of October, which cost the Japanese a further 124 officers and 3611 men.
+He then resumed his attempts to break through the fortifications at Port Arthur in other locations, culminating in a six-day general assault at the end of October, which cost the Japanese a further 124 officers and 3611 men.
 News of this defeat inflamed Japanese popular opinion against Nogi.
-General Yamagata urged his court-martial, but Nogi was saved from this only through the unprecedented personal intervention of Emperor Meiji.
+General Yamagata Aritomo urged his court-martial, but Nogi was saved from this only through the unprecedented personal intervention of Emperor Meiji.
 However, Field Marshal Oyama Iwao found the continuing unavailability of the 3rd Army's manpower to be intolerable, and sent General Kodama Gentarō to compel Nogi to take drastic action, or else relieve him of command.
 Kodama returned to visit Nogi again in mid-November, but decided to give him one last chance.
 After arduous sapping work and an artillery assault with the new Armstrong 11-inch siege guns, mines were exploded underneath some of the Russian fortifications on the main defense perimeter from November 17–24, with a general assault planned for the night of November 26.
 Coincidentally, this was the same day that the Russian Baltic Fleet was entering the Indian Ocean.
 The assault contained a forlorn hope attack by 2600 men (including 1200 from the newly arrived IJA 7th Division) led by General Nakamura Satoru, but the attack failed, with direct frontal assaults on both Fort Erhlung and Fort Sungshu once again beaten back by the Russian defenders.
 Japanese casualties were officially 4,000 men, but unofficially perhaps twice as high.
 Russian General Roman Kondratenko took the precaution of stationing snipers to shoot any of his front line troops attempting to abandon their positions.

 At 08:30 on November 28, with massive artillery support, Japanese troops again attempted an assault up the sides of both Akasakayama and 203 Meter Hill.
 Over a thousand 500 lb shells from the 11 in howitzers were fired in a single day to support this attack.
 The Japanese reached as far as the Russian line of barbed wire entanglements by daybreak and held their ground throughout the following day, November 29, while their artillery kept the defenders busy by a continuous bombardment.
 Nonetheless, the Japanese forces suffered serious losses, as the Russian defenders were well positioned to use hand grenades and machine guns against the tightly packed mass of Japanese soldiers.
 On November 30, a small party of Japanese succeeded in planting the Japanese flag at the summit of the hill, but by the morning of December 1, the Russians had successfully counterattacked.
 Still retaining the authority to replace Nogi if necessary, Kodama assumed temporary command of the Japanese front-line forces, but officially maintained the despondent Nogi in nominal command.